Introduction to Deal with Difficult Team Members

 - Non-receptiveness to negative feedback

-- The Quiet One – This kind of difficult members are the quiet ones and this quietness can surely affect you and your team.
+- The Quiet One – This kind of difficult members are the quiet one, which affects you and your team.
 Not that these individuals are underperformers or anything, it can be quite concerning if they aren’t there to contribute effectively.
 Think of them as a ticking time bomb; detrimental when they explode.

 - The High Performer – To watch an individual who is actually performing consistently and who is always at the top spot can be demotivating to others who have now started to feel that there’s never a chance for them.
-This perspective doesn’t normally look at high performers as the difficult team members, but nonetheless, this situation can surely be a challenging situation for you to tackle.
-It’s important that you switch to coaching mode and let your difficult team members know that everyone has a different pace within the organization and it’s only through hard-work that you can achieve what you want to.
+This perspective doesn’t normally look at high performers as the difficult members, but nonetheless, this situation can surely be a challenging situation for you to tackle.
+It’s important that you switch to coaching mode and let your difficult members know that everyone has a different pace within the organization, and it’s only through hard work that you can achieve what you want to.

 - The Lost – These individuals don’t seem to fit into the new role that the organization has created.
-These difficult team members are mostly lost and they don’t seem any way out.
-Sometimes, they can start cribbing and even throw other team members in frenzy.
+These difficult members are mostly lost, and they don’t seem any way out.
+Sometimes, they can start cribbing and even throw other members in a frenzy.

-- The Argumentative One – This individual has always a problem with everything that takes place or with the changes that are taking place.
-This difficult team members person are very much vocal about their issues and problems they face.
+- The Argumentative One – This individual always has a problem with everything that takes place or with the changes that are taking place.
+These difficult members person are very much vocal about their issues and problems they face.
 They seem to love to argue to show dominance in the team.